-- 2. Dr Craig's logic about how we should interpret Scripture is accurate.
-While Old Covenant theology informs New Covenant theology, many Christians make a serious mistake when they attempt to combine the two into a syntheses Scripture never intended.
-Additionally, Old Covenant Hebrew language is more limited than New Covenant Greek and Latin, and both are far more limited that modern day language.
-The great specificity of words we take for granted was not possible for the ancients.
-With this in mind I see several views worth noting, and in the remainder of this article there are quotes from Zondervan's New International Dictionary of Bible Words that are shown in "Regular Type" from Zondervan articles, with the "Bold Type" representing my thoughts. - a.
+Dr Craig's logic about how we should interpret Scripture is accurate, and his explanation of existence in a spiritually dead or alive state is theologically correct.
+While Old Covenant theology precedes and informs New Covenant theology, many Christians make a serious mistake when they attempt to combine the two into a syntheses Scripture never intended.
+Additionally, Old Covenant Hebrew language is more limited than New Covenant Greek and Latin, and both are far more limited than modern day English language.
+From the modern perspective, the great specificity of words we take for granted was not possible for the ancients.
+With this in mind I see several views worth noting, and in the remainder of this article there are quotes from Zondervan's New International Dictionary of Bible Words that are shown in "Regular Type" from Zondervan articles, with the "Bold Type" representing AD thoughts.

+- a.
 First, regarding hell and salvation: Most Christians have definite, though hazy, notions about heaven and hell.
 As Christians we are confident of our resurrection.
-We are sure as taught in Scripture that just and unjust alike are ever-living persons.
-Saved and unsaved will exist forever as self-conscious, aware individuals.
-Usually we speak of 'heaven' as the place where believers go at death, and 'hell' as the place where unbelievers go.
-But when we explore the use of these words in the Old Testament and New Testament, we discover how little is said about heaven and hell as we usually understand them. - A better view of the "Saved" is not merely as "believers" but rather people who have been rendered righteous [sanctified] by the inward transformational power and outworking of the indwelling Holy Spirit.
-The "Unsaved" would not merely be "unbelievers" but those who have not been rendered righteous [sanctified] by the applied Grace of God.
+We are sure as taught in Scripture that the just and unjust alike are ever-living persons; and that saved and unsaved will exist forever as self-conscious, aware individuals.
+Usually we speak of "heaven" as the place where believers go at death, and "hell" as the place where unbelievers go.
+But when we explore the use of these words in the Old Testament and New Testament, we discover how little is said about heaven and hell as we usually understand them. - A better view of the "Saved" is not merely as "believers" but rather people who have been rendered righteous Justified by Jesus' Blood, and being Sanctified by the inward transformational power and outworking of the indwelling Holy Spirit.
+Being justified and sanctified places individuals in right standing before a Holy and Righteous God.
+The "Unsaved" would not merely be "unbelievers" but those who have not been rendered righteous or sanctified by the applied Grace of God.
 Only the righteous may see God and remain in His Presence.
-Plus we are rendered righteous only by the substitutionary death of Jesus... it is God's Grace through Jesus that allows a person to be "sealed by the Spirit" (Ephesians 4:30) that we are saved. - b.
-Second, Old Covenant theology believed the place of the dead is Sheol [S'ol].
-This is where all of the dead went: - A look at the concordance shows that the Old Testament says little about hell.
+Plus, we are rendered righteous only by the substitutionary death of Jesus... it is God's Grace through Jesus that allows a person to be "sealed by the Spirit" (Ephesians 4:30), the proof that we are saved. - b.
+Second, Old Covenant theology believed the place of the dead is Sheol [in Hebrew S'ol].
+This is the underworld place where all of the dead went: - A look at the concordance shows that the Old Testament says little about hell.
 Some feel that the term S'ol (found 65 times in the Old Testament), transliterated sheol in the NASB but translated 'the grave' or 'the realm of death' in the NIV, represents the Old Testament conception of hell.
 However, such arguments are not completely satisfactory, and it is best to understand s'ol as a poetic synonym for Qeber [grave].
 Thus, there are no references to an eternal destiny but simply to the grave as the resting place of the bodies of all people (e.g., Job 17:13-16; 24:19-20).
 Deliverance from s'ol is rescue from impending death or future punishment (e.g., Psalm 89:48).
 So, while the Old Testament does indicate a resurrection for the blessed dead, it has little to say of the destiny of the lost or of what happens to the human personality when the body dies and goes to the grave.